Szwochm/Problems/Portable-Progamming-Enviroment.md

 ### Can I run the same containers on both Windows and Linux?

+I believe so.
+According to [dockers documentation](https://docs.docker.com/engine/faq/#:~:text=You%20can%20run%20both%20Linux,on%20Linux%2C%20Windows%20and%20macOS.)
+"You can run both Linux and Windows programs and executables in Docker containers.
+The Docker platform runs natively on Linux (on x86-64, ARM and many other CPU architectures) and on Windows (x86-64)."
+This seems to imply some sort of cross-compatibility but doesn't exactly answer the question.

 ### Is there any problems associated with running Programming Enviroments on containers?

+There are some security concerns with libraries, and the lack of isolation docker provides vs a VM

 ### Is there docker container support for the IDEs specified?

+## Prototype - Lets try it with the most supported IDE, see how its goes.

+1. Does it work on both my laptop and desktop?

+2. Does it work on both linux and desktop?

+3. Can I plug this into any computer with docker and it works reasonably well?